mikemorandi/3d-rendering-engine/Readme.md

 # 3D Playground

 3D Playground consists of a library component *3DEngine* which holds components to build a graphical 3D application and an executable *Graphics Playground* which creates a window, loads a scene and connects mouse and keyboard inputs.
-As the name suggests, this is a playground to experment with 3D rendering concepts.
+As the name suggests, this is a playground to experiment with 3D rendering concepts.

-The engine relies modern OpenGL 4 approach with GLSL shaders to leverage features of modern graphics cards in order to achieve high realism while maintaining interactive frame rates.
+The engine uses modern OpenGL 4.1 with GLSL shaders to leverage features of modern graphics cards in order to achieve high realism while maintaining interactive frame rates.

+**Cross-Platform Support:**  Builds on Windows, macOS, and Linux using CMake

 ## Features